 Four Year Course Plan, with IB Exams

 TGS has been authorized as an official IB World School by the International Baccalaureate Organization.
 The school’s curriculum is guided by the IB Diploma Programme, with students taking the IB examinations prior to graduation at the end of their fourth year.
-TGS is also accredited for grades 9-10 by the U.S.-based Western Association of Schools and Colleges.
+TGS is also accredited by the U.S.-based Western Association of Schools and Colleges.

 Classroom instruction at TGS is student-driven, but facilitated by the teacher, with an emphasis on investigative inquiry and deliberative dialogue.
 Inspired by the concepts of diversity and global citizenship, we create an inclusive educational environment in which every view is discussed with interest and compassion.
 This is an ambitious goal that requires each student to be thoughtfully prepared for his or her daily lessons.